HROH/JARS/README.md

     JAR.$import('jar.lang.Object');
     ```

-   Note that these configurations are semi-transparent.
+   Note that these configurations inherit options from their parent (e.g. jar.lang -> jar.lang.* -> jar.* -> global config).
    So if there exists no configuration for a specific module the Loader will look for a configuration on a higher or - if you omit the restriction - on the global level.
 * **supressErrors {Boolean}** (whether thrown errors in a <code>JAR.main</code>-block should be caught - default: <code>false</code>)